Victims of the Las Vegas concert shooting

 Santa Clarita, California

-John Phippin was with his son Travis when he stopped to help someone during the shooting, according to Leah Nagiyvanyi, a neighbor and close friend for 17 years.
+John Phippen was with his son Travis when he stopped to help someone during the shooting, according to Leah Nagiyvanyi, a neighbor and close friend for 17 years.
 When his son, a medic, stopped to help someone, Phippen stayed with him and shielded a woman from a bullet, which ultimately led to his death, she said, calling him and his son heroes.
 Travis was wounded in the arm.
 Nagiyvanyi set up a Go Fund Me page for Phippen's family and his six children.
 His wife had died three years ago.
 Nagiyvanyi said, "You can't say a bad thing about John.
 He was a man of integrity who always had your back.
 There is nothing he couldn't do for you, wouldn't do for you.
 You didn't even have to ask."

 Melissa Ramirez